dudeNumber4/database-migration/README.md

      * Close it, saving changes/settings.
 * Copy the `DatabaseMigration` project into your solution.
 * Reference `DatabaseMigration` from your Service.
-  * Set the build action property of DatabaseMigrationScripts.resources to "Content," "Copy Always."
 * Search the solution for ":Configure:" and change where necessary.
 * Copy `deploy-database-git-scripts.ps1` to the root of your repo.
 Open a powershell console and run it: `. ./deploy-database-git-scripts.ps1`
-* In .bash_profile or .bashrc add `export GIT_MERGE_AUTOEDIT=no`
-  * Otherwise you'll get a *halting* message upon _properly resolved_ merge conflicts.
-I don't understand why git does this; it just seems wrong to me.
-  * To create .bashrc on windows, follow first 2 steps here: https://superuser.com/a/602896/15507
 * Somewhere in your service startup, call DatabaseMigrator.PerformMigrations.
 * Run your service; ensure table MigrationsJournal has been added to your database.
 * Copy this ReadMe into your database project.
 Search / Replace "MigrationDatabase" below this point and change to your database project name.

-#### Usage
+### Usage
-* It never hurts to run UpdateProject.scmp prior to making changes just to sanity-check that your local database matches what's in the database project.
-This will ensure that `databaseState.dacpac` (that should've been created upon creating a new branch -see section "Database State") has the correct state.
-* Schema Changes
-  * _Note_: It's a good practice to commit after making and testing changes, but before committing the database change script.
-  * Letting the system generate your script:
-    * _Note_: If you are familiar with TSQL DDL, you have a simple database change, and you know what script will be required for the change, see Ad-Hoc section below.
-    * If you have a task that will make table changes (especially if multiple), it's best to take a backup of your local database in it's pre-changed state.
-It's not absolutely necessary, but it can be very helpful if you want to test the generated script before committing it.
-    * Make database changes using any method.
-      * Via application code.
-Note that it's not a good idea to have code _recreate_ database objects since database objects may have changes applied to them subsequent to creation, e.g., an index was added.
-If they differ, then the database state will diverge from what's in the database project which is the source of truth for database objects.
-      * Via database tooling, e.g., SSMS (preferred).
+* Here are the 2 main use cases:
+  * Letting it help you with scripts.
+    * Upon branch creation, the current database state is captured (see section Database State for more).
+    * Make your changes via code, directly in your database, or in the database project.
-        * If you use this method, transfer those changes to the database project using `UpdateProject.scmp`:
+      * If you make changes in code or in the database, update the database project:
         * Launch `UpdateProject.scmp`, ensure the database is the selected item at top left; project is selected at top right.
         * Click compare.
 Look at the differences, they should just include your recent changes.
         * Click "Update" to transfer the changes to the database project.
         * No need to save this file when closing it.
-      * Via the database project scripts / objects.
       * Open package manager console, and run `./MigrationDatabase/GenerateMigrationScript.ps1`
         * Note: _If you see something unexpected_, refer to the "Database State" section.
         * Review script that should pop up: READ THE WARNING ABOUT HOW TO TEST THE SCRIPT!!
         * Note that the generated script will be verbose (lots of `print` statements and comments); it's fine to delete all but what you really need.
         * _Recommended_: Add a single line comment at the top of the script describing what it does.
-This makes for handy reading when reviewing scrips (section _Viewing / Modifying scripts in the resource_).
+This makes for handy reading when reviewing scripts (section _Viewing / Modifying Committed Scripts_).
-    * Run `./MigrationDatabase/CommitDatabaseScripts.ps1`.
-This "commits" the change to resource file `DatabaseMigrationScripts.resources`.
-    * Commit changes to source.
-    * Note that if you have already made the changes to your local database, the script should fail.
-This is expected if your script is not idempotent; if you made the changes _only_ in the database project, you do want them applied locally.
-In any case, if the script fails, it won't be attempted again.
-* Ad-Hoc Scripts
+      * Run `./MigrationDatabase/CommitDatabaseScripts.ps1`
+  * Writing your own scripts.
     * Add an ad-hoc script by right clicking on AdHoc folder in the database project -> add -> new database script (file name makes no difference; it's temporary).
+      * In order to get the right UI to appear above your script (including the tooling to parse your script), select an item under the section "User Scripts."
     * Your script will assume database context (intellisense on database objects, etc.).
-  * Note that it's a good idea to make ad-hoc scripts idempotent, e.g., `drop object if exists`.
-This way, the script will never record an error.
+    * Save and close your script.
     * Run `./MigrationDatabase/CommitDatabaseScripts.ps1`
       * If you added a script that makes schema changes (you preferred to write your own rather than let the system generate one), ensure you make the corresponding update to the database project so the overall database state is correct.
-  * Commit (to source control) changes; script lives in `DatabaseMigrationScripts.resources`.
+      * Once the script has already been applied to your local database, you can do that using UpdateProject.scmp (see "If you make changes in code or in the database" above)
+* Notes:
+  * Even if you prefer to write your own scripts, it never hurts to run `./MigrationDatabase/GenerateMigrationScript.ps1` as outlined in "Basic Usage" above.
+Sometimes this will actually remind you of a change you forgot you made.
+  * It's a good practice to commit after making and testing changes, but before adding your change script.
+  * It never hurts to run UpdateProject.scmp prior to making changes just to sanity-check that your local database matches what's in the database project.
+This will ensure that `databaseState.dacpac` (that should've been created upon creating a new branch; see section "Database State") has the correct state.
+  * If you have a task that will make table changes (especially if multiple), it's best to take a backup of your local database in it's pre-changed state.
+It's not absolutely necessary, but it can be very helpful if you want to test the generated script before committing it.
+  * it's not a good idea to have code _recreate_ database objects since database objects may have changes applied to them subsequent to creation, e.g., an index was added.
+If they differ, then the database state will diverge from what's in the database project which is the source of truth for database objects.
+  * Committed scripts live in DatabaseMigration/RuntimeScripts.
+  * If you have already made the changes to your local database, and you write your own schema change script, the script should fail.
+This is expected if your script is not idempotent, e.g., `drop object if exists`; if you made the changes _only_ in the database project, you _do_ still need them applied locally.
+In any case, if the script fails, it won't be attempted again.
   * Other instances of your Service that hit other database instances will execute scripts that bring that database instance up to the current state.
+  * Individual scripts may contain separate `Go` execution sections.
 * Script Execution Order
   * The scripts you commit will execute _in order_ when promoted to other environments.
-If order matters, e.g., you create a table and also add a script to populate that table, they must be committed in the proper order.
-You can commit a migration script and an ad-hoc script at the same time (and the output will report in which order they were added), but in this case it's better to commit the create table script first, then commit the ad-hoc populate script.
+If order in your current change matters, e.g., you create a table and then populate that table, they must be committed in the proper order or made part of the same script.
+You can commit a migration script and an ad-hoc script at the same time and the output will report in which order they were added.
 * Testing
-  * Sometimes the generated script will fail on other instances, e.g., you added a non-nullable column and the script will try to move data from the existing table into the new one without explicitly providing a value for the new non-nullable column.
+  * Sometimes the generated script will fail on other instances, e.g., you added a non-nullable column to a table that contains existing data.
   * If you add an Ad-Hoc script, it's assumed you've tested it.
 If you generated a script, ensure to follow the advice/instructions about testing it that appear in the script.

 ##### Errors